StefFriend/ForEmHash/README.md

 - Binary hash tree using SHA-1
 - Block size: 180 KB (184,320 bytes)
 - Used for advanced corruption recovery in eMule

+### Deduplication Logic

+Files are considered identical if they share the same ED2K hash, regardless of:
+- File name
+- File path
+- Exhibit location
+- Number of occurrences

 ## 🛠️ Verification